 The unpaired t test assumes that you have sampled your data from populations that follow a Gaussian distribution.
-Prism can perform normality tests as part of the Column Statistics analysis.
-Learn more.
+This assumption matters less with large samples due to the Central Limit Theorem.

 The unpaired t test assumes that the two populations have the same variances (and thus the same standard deviation).

 Prism tests for equality of variance with an F test.
 The P value from this test answers this question: If the two populations really have the same variance, what is the chance that you would randomly select samples whose ratio of variances is as far from 1.0 (or further) as observed in your experiment?
 A small P value suggests that the variances are different.